neonlab-dev/fsm/README.md

 // Define your state and event enums, wire storage, then send events.
 ```

 Run `make test` for unit tests, `make coverage` for coverage reports, or invoke `go test .` directly.
-Our core library ships with ~96% coverage and a GitHub Actions pipeline that exercises the suite on every push, so you start with a safety net.
+Our core library ships with ~96% coverage and a GitHub Actions pipeline that enforces formatting (`gofmt`), static analysis (`go vet`), and fresh coverage on every push—so you start with a safety net.

 ## Contributing & Feedback